Click here for special permission numbers

 Welcome to the Department of Environmental Sciences

 News & Events

-Caroline Duchaine, Department of biochemistry, microbiology and bioinformatics, Université Laval, will deliver a seminar on Friday, September 28, 2018, 2:30 pm (refreshments at 2:15 pm), in the ENR building, room 223.
-The seminar title is Bioaerosols microbiota: challenges and promises.
+Michael Stein, University of Chicago, Department of Statistics, will deliver a seminar on Friday, October 26, 2018, 2:30 pm, refreshments at 2:15 pm, in the Marine Science building, the Alampi room (note special time/date/location).
+The seminar title is Statistical Modeling of Environmental Time Series.
 Here is the abstract.
 Come join us for this event!